 Every snow crystal has a six-sided (hexagonal) shape, but they come in all different arrangements and sizes.

-As a snowflakes forms, it can move to different parts of the cloud.
+As a snowflake forms, it can move to different parts of the cloud.
 Differences in temperature and humidity affect the snowflake's shape.

 Explore how snowflake crystals take shape depending on temperature: